Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 For many, this can be a daunting task.
 That’s when a Capital Gains Tax Report comes in handy.

-The 12-Month Ownership Partial Exemption
+The 12-Month Ownership Main Residence Exemption

 Reducing Capital Gains Tax